AstraZeneca says CEO Pascal Soriot will host earnings call

 LONDON (Reuters) - Anglo-Swedish pharmaceutical firm AstraZeneca (AZN.L) said on Friday its chief executive, Pascal Soriot, would host a results call with reporters on July 27, after refusing to comment on speculation this week that he was leaving the firm.

-An report on Wednesday on Israeli financial news website Calcalist said Soriot was in talks to join Israel's Teva Pharmaceutical Industries (TEVA.TA), the world's biggest generic drugmaker.
+A report on Wednesday on Israeli financial news website Calcalist said Soriot was in talks to join Israel's Teva Pharmaceutical Industries (TEVA.TA), the world's biggest generic drugmaker.

-Shares in AstraZeneca fell on Thursday and Friday following the report as the company stuck to its policy of not commenting on market rumour or speculation.
+Shares in AstraZeneca, after falling on Thursday following the Israeli report, rose 4.6 percent on Friday to close at $33.87 on the New York Stock Exchange.

-The cost of two days of silence in terms of the company's market capitalisation was more than 3 billion pounds ($3.9 billion).
+Before announcing the earnings call, AstraZeneca had cited a policy of not commenting on market rumour or speculation.
+The cost of the two days of silence in terms of the company's market capitalisation had been more than 3 billion pounds ($3.9 billion).

-An invitation sent to reporters after the market had closed on Friday said Soriot would be hosting the usual financial results call on July 27.
+An invitation sent to reporters after Friday's market close in Europe said Soriot would be hosting the usual financial results call on July 27.

 "You are invited to participate in a media teleconference hosted by Pascal Soriot, CEO, to discuss the results," it said.

-AstraZeneca shares lost 3.5 percent on Thursday and fell further on Friday to close at 48.75 pounds.
+In London, AstraZeneca shares lost 3.5 percent on Thursday and fell further on Friday to close at 48.75 pounds.

 The timing of the news report alarmed investors, coming as the company waits for all-important data from a lung cancer drug trial which is seen as a game-changer for Astra.